nicolasparada/blog/content/posts/passwordless-auth-server.md

 var magicLinkTmpl = template.Must(template.ParseFiles("templates/magic-link.html"))
 ```

-We'll use the golang template engine to build the mailing so I'll need you to create a `magic-link.html` file inside a `templates` directory with a content like so:
+We'll use the golang template engine to build the mailing so I'll need you to create a `magic-link.html` file in a `templates` directory with a content like so:

 ```html
 <!DOCTYPE html>